ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/6_BuildandTest.md

   - Write clean, commented code on GitHub.
   - Use version control (e.g., commit daily: “Added Firebase integration”).
   - Test small pieces as you go (e.g., check if alerts work before adding maps).
-- **Use Resources**: Tap into your $300 Google Cloud credits and GDSC workshops for guidance.
+- **Use Resources**: Tap into your $300 Google Cloud credits and GDGoC workshops for guidance.

 ### 3. Test Your Solution
 - **Define Success Criteria**: Set clear goals—e.g., “90% of users receive flood alerts within 5 seconds” for SDG 13.